joao-fontenele/express-prometheus-middleware/README.md

    * reformat URL path names and replace the values found with a placeholder value */
   // extraMasks: [/..:..:..:..:..:../],
+  /**
+    * Uncommenting the `useOriginalUrl` config will swap using you route label from '/data/1' to '/data/:id' /*
+  // useOriginalUrl: true,
 }));

 // curl -X GET localhost:9091/hello?name=Chuck%20Norris